2023 Best General English Literature Schools in Arkansas

 Full General English Literature at University of Arkansas Report

-Out of the 5 schools in Arkansas that were part of this year’s ranking, Arkansas State University - Main Campus landed the # 3 spot on the list.
-Located in the small city of Jonesboro, A-State is a public school with a large student population.
+The excellent programs at Arkansas State University - Main Campus helped the school earn the #3 place on this year’s ranking of the best general English literature schools in Arkansas.
+Located in the small city of Jonesboro, A-State is a public college with a large student population.

 The average amount in student loans that English majors at A-State take out is $24,769.

-You’ll be in good company if you decide to attend University of Arkansas at Little Rock.
-It ranked #4 on our 2023 Best General English Literature Schools in Arkansas list.
+You’ll join some of the best and brightest minds around you if you attend University of Arkansas at Little Rock.
+The school came in at #4 on this year’s Best General English Literature Schools in Arkansas list.
 UA Little Rock is a moderately-sized public school located in the medium-sized city of Little Rock.

 After completing their degree, English graduates from UA Little Rock carry an average student debtload of $27,851.